 - Value the various thoughts, perspectives and experiences in our diverse workforce that contribute to innovation and an enriched work environment.

 - Be flexible, patient and constructive when navigating challenging conversations and situations.

 - Contribute to an inclusive workplace culture, in which everyone feels safe to fully engage and be themselves.

 - I assume the best about colleagues and citizens.

 - If someone is new or unfamiliar with a task, I help them.

 - I try to be adaptable and accommodate different styles and situations.

 - I listen to customers, partners, colleagues and other stakeholders to understand their valuable knowledge and ideas.

-- I am aware of my own biases and perceptions when I interact with people from diverse backgrounds, as well as the triggers that make me uncomfortable.
+- I am aware of my own perceptions when I interact with people who are different from me, as well as the triggers that make me uncomfortable.